Best ways to get Ivermectin

 Cons

-- Price Each individual who submits their health information is charged $75, this does not include the prescription(s).
-There are cheaper options, especially if you live in Tennessee, but overall the price is middle of the road if you need a prescription to get Ivermectin.
+• Each individual who submits their health information is charged $75.
+This price does not include the prescriptions.
+There are cheaper options, especially if you live in Tennessee, but overall, the price is middle of the road if you need a prescription to get Ivermectin.

 Screenshot